 Farming is done from ancient times, and farmers are the backbone of farming.
 Farmers working hard in producing food in the fields for the world.
 In olden times, farming was a total labour intensive technique that involved huge amounts of time and effort.
 As time changes, labour intensive techniques turn into capital intensive that provide high production with less effort.
-Smart Farming in India is necessary that can help farmers to enhance their production and income.
+Smart Farming or smart agriculture in India is necessary that can help farmers to enhance their production and income.

 In this 21st century, where phones are smarter than humans and our farmers depend on monsoon, which determines whether they can sow their crop or not.
 That shows an extreme need to elevate Indian farming.
 This time, we come with smart farming in India with techniques and solutions.
 This blog can help you to increase your farm productivity with fewer efforts.